Marty McFIRE

 [ The Mad Shreddertist ]

 Now an electrified, wild-haired rock lunatic, Docs radiation suit has been replaced with torn white skinny jeans.
 His guitar—now powered by miniaturized plutonium chambers—allows him to bend reality with each solo.
-He speaks only in Einsteinian riddles between songs.

 THE HOVERLORD